DrOJG/exon_var_calling/README.md

 ## WIP
 This workflow will take the following inputs:
 * Folder of raw, paired fastq files (R1 and R2 for each sample).
-* Sample table with columns: [id, sample, exon].
+* Sample table with columns: [id, sample, exon, fq1, fq2].
 * Reference genome (We can make script check for and download this if needed).
+* Additional resource files (genome.dict, known sites file)
 * config.yml file with general options plus links to ref and samp table.

 Final output will be: